Kuranui College: Origins 1950–1959

-The staff and pupils on opening day.
-Parents and guests stand by the marquee.

 Governor General Lord Cobham opening Kuranui College in October 1961.

 Aerial photograph of Kuranui College 1965.

 The entrance to the college grounds 1977.

 Prior to the establishment of Kuranui, secondary education in the South Wairarapa was catered for by the local district high schools in the four towns.
 As early as 1950, the Greytown School Committee and Wellington Education Board members were discussing methods of fulfilling this need.
 In July 1952, a meeting of school committees and parent-teacher associations asked the Wellington Education Board to establish a post-primary school in South Wairarapa.
 The department proceeded with the request to establish a post-primary school.
 During the succeeding months, the location of the new college was the subject of much discussion, and though Greytown and Featherston agreed to the disestablishment of the local high schools, In July 1958, the Cabinet Works Committee approved the preparation of plans.
 By September 1959, Sam Meads had been appointed principal.
 The name "Kuranui" was selected by the Committee of Management at its inaugural meeting in Greytown District High School on September 19, 1959.
 Kuranui in the Māori language means "large school" (kura = school, education, learning gathering + nui = to be large, big), describing the aspect it was formed from three former high schools, and also being a secondary school ("bigger" than a primary school.)